rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 It's important to discuss food _and excercise_ to give the final numbers context.

-Before starting this challenge, I was eating meat and vegetables, the occasional fruit, nuts, and peanut butter.
+Before starting this challenge, I was eating meat and vegetables with the occasional fruit, nuts, and peanut butter.
 I was already "low carb" by avoiding pastas, grains, and breads in every way I could.
 I didn't work out very much though.
 I would occasionally go outside and jump rope, and had recently picked up martial arts classes again.
 These were short 45 minutes classes that I continued twice a week throughout the whole diet.
 Halfway through the diet I picked up a gym membership and spent another hour 3 times a week lifting and walking on a treadmill.

-Otherwise my job leaves me glued to my desk chair, where I spend most of my time in and out of work.
+Otherwise my job leaves me glued to my desk chair at home, where I spend most of my time in and out of work.
 Ten-thousand steps a day?
 Forget about it.
-Going to the gym and martial arts is the only source activity I get.
+Going to the gym and martial arts is the only source of activity I get.
 Contrast this against the busiest of my college years: I was going to the gym once, if not twice, a day while moving around campus like a busy bee between classes, tutoring, the gym, and back the apartment a couple times so I could eat.
 If I weren't in a work-from-home environment I'd most likely be walking to work.

-Considering how the world has shut down for months it kept me from working out often, doing yoga in my bedroom for months was all I did.
+Considering how the world has shut down for months, it kept me from working out often.
+Doing yoga in my bedroom for months was all I could do.
 It's hard to say if eating carnivore made my workouts any better, simply because there isn't much to compare it against.
 That investigation will be for another day, I suppose.

 ## Grocery Costs